yangyang5214/lushu/README.en.md

 **HMR + real D1:** run `pnpm dev` in a second terminal; Vite forwards `/api/books`, `/api/library`, etc. to the Worker on 8788 (override with `LUSHU_API`).

-## UI language

-The UI ships in Simplified Chinese and English; toggle it from the top-right of the header.
-The first visit follows your browser language and the choice is remembered.
-A new book's default title uses whichever language was active when it was created.

 ## Deploy

 ```bash